What is a Post Graduation Work Permit?

 • Were eligible to work off-campus without a permit, and

 • Did not work off-campus for more than 20 hours per week during academic sessions

-If your study permit has expired, you may be eligible to restore your status and apply, provided you apply within 90 days of it expiring.
+If your valid study permit expires, you may be eligible to restore your status and apply, provided you apply within 90 days of it expiring.

 If your PGWP is refused, you must stop working immediately.

 Yes, you can.
-If your study permit has expired you must submit your PGWP application within 90 days of losing your status.
-Two fees are payable at this point: open work permit fee and standard work permit fee.
+When your valid study permit has expired, you must submit your PGWP application within 90 days of losing your status.
+Two fees are payable at this point: the open work permit fee and the standard work permit fee.

 You do not need to make a separate application to restore your status as a student as long as you submit your fee receipt for restoring your status with your PGWP application.